 "Phonics is fun because it helps me learn lots of sounds"

-We start the systematic teaching of phonics at the very start of Foundation.
+We start the systematic teaching of phonics at the very start of EYFS.
 The children learn to recognise the shape of letters and the sound they make.
 This is essential for reading, but it also helps children learn to spell.
 We teach the children simple ways of remembering these sounds and letters.

 Children are taught to:

 - Say the pure sounds ('mmm' not 'muh', 'sss' not 'suh' etc) to decode letter/sound correspondences quickly and effortlessly and use their phonic knowledge and skills to see a letter, or a group of letters and say the corresponding sound.
 Here is a link provided by Read, Write Inc. to hear the pure sounds.

 - Say words by sounding then blending (Fred talk) e.g., m-a-t = mat, sh-o-p = shop.
 Children learn to read words by saying the sounds in a word then blending them together to say the whole word.

 - Read red words on sight such as ‘come,’ ‘was,’ ‘said’ and ‘you’.
 These are words where a part(s) of the word is trying to trick the children.

 - Read aloud with fluency and expression (a storyteller voice).

 - Spell quickly and easily by segmenting the sounds in words.
 Children use ‘Fred fingers’ to say each of the sounds they can hear in a word before they attempt to write it.